arambazamba/ng-adv/demos/01-components/03-migration/readme.md

     ![provider-error](_images/provider-error.png)

 - Just to get the app running use `importProvidersFrom(AppRoutingModule)`.
 This is not our final solution but it will get the app running. `importProvidersFrom(...)` is a pretty powerful function that will import all the providers from the specified module.
 It is usually not the preferred way to import providers but it is a good starting point that will bring you one step further in the migration process.
-There are many `provideThisAndThat()` functions that you can use to import providers for Angular base functionality as well as third party libraries such as NgRx.
+There are many `provideThisAndThat()` functions that you can use to import providers for Angular base functionality as well as third party libraries such as `Angular Material`, `NgRx` or others.

     ```typescript
     bootstrapApplication(AppComponent, {